Abhinavcode13/custom-apiserver-metrics/README.md

 ### Using Grafana Dashboards

-Grafana provides beautiful, customizable dashboards for your metrics.
+Grafana provides customizable dashboards for your metrics.

 1. **Access Grafana**: Open http://localhost:3001 in your browser